-The Successful Literacy and Learning team aims to lift early literacy through a “braided rivers” approach to research, which weaves Western science knowledge with traditional Māori epistemologies to gain the best outcomes for children.
+The Successful Learning team aims to lift early literacy through a “braided rivers” approach to research, which weaves Western science knowledge with traditional Māori epistemologies to gain the best outcomes for children.
 Four interconnected projects examine how literacy is achieved through an interdisciplinary and cross-cultural perspective.

 Project 1 is developing models to predict early difficulties with literacy that are relevant to New Zealand’s diverse ethnic communities.

 Project 2 will determine the feasibility, acceptability and appropriateness of an integrated intervention designed to accelerate Year 1 reading development for vulnerable children.

 Project 3 aims to support the richness of “linguistic landscapes” for children who are bilingual in early childhood centres and Year 1 classrooms.